HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Database user password

-**Description of empty page:** If the record is displayed empty after entering the "Security -> Password Security Management -> Database User Password" page, it needs to check whether "Database User Password Expiration Alert" in "Setting -> [Periodical Setting](#periodical-setting)" is enabled.
+**Description of empty page:** If the record is displayed empty after entering the "Security -> Password Security Management -> Database User Password" page, it needs to check whether "Database User Password Expiration Alert" in "Setting -> [Periodical Detection Setting](#periodical-detection-setting)" is enabled.
 If the page is still empty after the switch is on, it needs to check whether the current database user password validity has reached the advance reminder time.

-**Expiration alert mode:** When the "Database User Password Expiration Alert" is enabled, if the password validity has reached the advance reminder time, the pop-up window reminder prompts by default (if there is an expired user after logging in to HotDB Management, the pop-up window prompts); it can also notify database users of password expiration by email alert (it needs to be configured in "Event -> [Email Alert Setting](#email-alert-setting)").
+**Expiration alert mode:** When the "Database User Password Expiration Alert" is enabled, if the password validity has reached the advance reminder time, the pop-up window reminder prompts by default (if there is an expired user after logging in to HotDB Management, the pop-up window prompts); it can also notify database users of password expiration by email alert (it needs to be configured in "Events -> [Notification Strategy](#notification-strategy)").

 **(I) In-station alert description**